What divides Washingtonians? It's complicated

 When it comes to political divides in Washington State, the fault lines are real.
 Most notably in what we think of as the Cascade Divide: West is Blue, East is Red and never the twain shall meet.
-But it’s more complicated than that, as recent results from The Elway Poll suggest.
+But it’s more complicated than that, says Washington's top pollster, Stuart Elway.

-Stuart Elway is the state’s top pollster and regularly looks for the mood of voters and trends in state politics.
-Earlier this month, he released poll results exploring attitudes with questions that attempted to check out the nature of the Cascade Divide.
+In November, Elway released poll results exploring attitudes with questions that attempted to check out the nature of the Cascade Divide.
 But he also looked at other divides between people in rural areas, small towns, suburbs, cities and legislative districts.
 He also queried self-identified Republicans, Democrats and independents.

-The poll helps put a fine point on differences — and areas of agreement.
+The results poll helps put a fine point on differences — and areas of agreement.